 What CDC Is Doing

-Because the burden of HIV is not evenly distributed across populations, CDC is pursuing a high-impact prevention approach to invest prevention resources in the places and populations most affected by HIV, advance the goals of the National HIV/AIDS Strategy for the United States: Updated to 2020, and maximize the effectiveness of HIV prevention efforts.
+Because HIV prevalence and diagnoses are not evenly distributed across populations, CDC is pursuing a high-impact prevention approach to invest prevention resources in the places and populations most affected by HIV and maximize the effectiveness of HIV prevention efforts.
 For example,

 This article was provided by U.S. Centers for Disease Control and Prevention.
 Visit the CDC's website to find out more about their activities, publications and services.